debops/debops/docs/ansible/roles/slapd/ldap-acl.rst

 ---------------

 In this section of the documentation you can find a list of LDAP roles which are used in the default :ref:`debops.slapd` Access Control List rules.
-These roles can be created in the directory using the :file:`ldap/init-directory.yml` Ansible playbook included in DebOps.
 The LDAP Distinguished Names used in the documentation assume that the ``example.org`` DNS domain is used by the OpenLDAP server.

 The "Test RDN" and "Test DN" attributes refer to the :ref:`slapd__ref_acl_tests` and specifically to the